carsonslater/carsonslater-blog/content/post/Welcome/index.md

 I also have ambitions to publish some of my own writing here - mainly about books I want to review, ideas I want to share, and things I would love to invite you to consider!

 ## What is [JosiahVenture](https://www.josiahventure.com)?
-JosiahVenture is a parachurch missions organization focused on raising up youth leaders in Central and Eastern Europe.
-There mission statement can be found on their website, but I've retrieved it here for you!
+Josiah Venture is a para-church missions organization focused on raising up youth leaders in Central and Eastern Europe.
+There mission statement can be found on their website, but I've retrieved it here for you:

 ><div align="left">"This is the vision of Josiah Venture, a vision for a movement of God among the youth of Central and Eastern Europe that finds its home in the local church and transforms society.
 Our mission and calling is to equip young leaders to fulfill Christ’s commission by reaching and making disciples.
 More than just conversion, we want to see passionate followers of Jesus Christ, with a vision to reach and disciple their generation for him."</div>

+The heartbeat behind Josiah Venture is actually derived from the story of King Josiah of Israel ([read here](https://www.bible.com/bible/59/2CH.34.ESV)).
+He inherits the throne of Israel, the people of God, at age eight.
+He did what was right in the eyes of God, purged the nation of Israel of places reserved for idol worship, and sought to reorient the people of God to follow God once again.
+As an organization, Josiah Venture seeks to find and raise up more Josiah's across Central and Eastern Europe.

+## How will you be serving?
+I will be serving alongside the current Josiah Venture missionaries that are already there by partnering with local churches to promote, plan for, and facilitate English Camps across Czechía.

+## Can you give me a preview of what this will look like somehow?
+I can't exactly look into the future, but I imagine it will look similar to the camp I served last summer, when my church in AZ partnered with a [local Czech church](https://www.cbtesin.cz/en/).
+Check it out [here](https://youtu.be/h3TBU2FuNTE)!

+## Conclusion
+I hope I anticipated the questions you might have.
+If not, feel free to contact me with more questions via the form on the home page.
+I am excited for how God will use this page.
+I was led to create this in December 2022, and it is super fun to finally see it come to fruition.
+Glory be to God, and may this page be one that is edifying to all who read it!

+`- Carson`